exercism/problem-specifications/exercises/simple-cipher/description.md

 If someone doesn't submit a key at all, generate a truly random key of at least 100 lowercase characters in length.

-## Extensions
+## Perspective

-Shift ciphers work by making the text slightly odd, but are vulnerable to frequency analysis.
+Shift ciphers work by making the text slightly odd, but are very weak because the number of possible keys is way too small.
+Given a message encrypted with this cipher, you can write a program that prints all 26 possible plaintexts and look at the list to quickly identify the one that looks like English.
+This could even be automated, for example using a dictionary, or frequency analysis.

-Substitution ciphers help that, but are still very vulnerable, especially when the key is short or if spaces are preserved.
+Substitution ciphers help that, but are still vulnerable to frequency analysis, especially when the key is short or if spaces are preserved.
+(Note: the Vigenère Cipher is only one example of a [substitution cipher][sc]; others can be found in exercises "atbash-cipher" and "affine-cipher".)

-Later on you'll see one an improvement in the exercise "crypto-square".
+You can find examples of ciphers based on an different principle, known as [transposition ciphers][tc], in exercises "crypto-square" and "rail-fence-cipher".

-However, all of these ciphers are considered toy ciphers by current standards.
-Modern alternatives include [AES][aes] and [Chacha][chacha].
+All of these ciphers are considered toy ciphers by current standards.
+However, substitution and transposition (also called permutation) are two building blocks of modern ciphers like [AES][aes].

 If you want to go farther in this field, the questions begin to be about how we can exchange keys in a secure way.
 Take a look at [Diffie-Hellman on Wikipedia][dh] for one of the first implementations of this scheme.